Alexis-Bize/Alexis-Bize/README.md

 # 🧾 About Me

 Hey, I'm Alexis, better known as **Zeny** within the Halo community.
-I'm into reverse engineering, and over the years I've built various internal, and now public, tools tied to the Halo and Xbox communities.
-Always down to break things and move fast, I care about designing systems that scale cleanly: decoupled architectures, sane abstractions, and interfaces that don't fight the people using them.
+Self-taught developer with a good eye for UI/UX and a soft spot for pixel-perfect details, while keeping architectures modular and ready to scale.
+I'm also into reverse engineering, and over the years I've built various internal, and now public, tools tied to the Halo and Xbox communities.

-From time to time I'll share write-ups on my blog (soon): [alexis-bize.io](https://alexis-bize.io).

 ## 👨‍💻 Active Projects

 - [**waypoint.gg**](https://waypoint.gg): formerly xboxreplay.net, lets Xbox players connect, join clubs, and pull in their clips & screenshots.
-- **gruntdotapi**: formerly HaloDotAPI, built during my time at Autocode.
+- [**gruntdotapi**](https://x.com/gruntdotapi): formerly HaloDotAPI, built during my time at Autocode.
 Now an X community with over 14K followers where I keep sharing Halo news and discoveries.
 - [**xboxlive-auth**](https://github.com/XboxReplay/xboxlive-auth): the most used Xbox Live OAuth module on npm, a lightweight, zero-dependency Node.js library for Xbox Network authentication.
 - [**InfiniteMITM**](https://github.com/Alexis-Bize/InfiniteMITM): an interactive MITM CLI for Halo Infinite that lets you intercept and modify the game's requests and responses on the fly.
 - [**InfiniteSabotage**](https://github.com/Alexis-Bize/InfiniteSabotage): the first Halo Infinite Campaign mod that requires nothing more than a simple text editor.